grumpy-gaming/grumpy-os/knulli-Changelog.md

         - RGB Settings: Battery indication can now be configured
         - Power Management: Moved to Device Settings
         - Power Management: New options added
-        - Power Management: Added new aggressive battery saver
+        - Power Management: Introduced new (optional) aggressive battery saver
+            - Sets CPU governor to powersave when device is idle
+            - Disables Wi-Fi while in-game unless retro-achievements are enabled
         - USB Settings: Toggle between ADB, the newly introduced MTP, and no USB access
         - Pico-8 Installer: Can now be launched from Device Settings
         - Pico-8 Installer: Removes previous Pico-8 installation automatically now